Summertime is here (finally)! That means more time spent at splash parks, at the beach, playgrounds, and parks.

 First, let’s talk about the bag

-For the bag, I recommend using a larger backpack, because when you’re out having those summertime adventures, you want to have your hands free for either carrying a child, holding hands, or pushing a stroller.
+For the bag, we recommend using a larger backpack, because when you’re out having those summertime adventures, you want to have your hands free for either carrying a child, holding hands, or pushing a stroller.

 Essentials